In this article:

 Climate change is defined as a change in global or regional temperature and weather patterns.
-It is largely attributed to increased greenhouse gas (GHG) emissions from a range of human activity.
+It is largely attributed to increased greenhouse gas (GHG) emissions from various human activities.

-Some of the effects of climate change that we are experiencing in Malaysia today include rising sea levels leading to floods, increased heat islands, landslides and a shift in the monsoon seasons among others.
+Some of the effects of climate change in Malaysia today include rising sea levels leading to floods, increased heat islands, landslides, and a shift in the monsoon seasons.

 How Climate Change Should Influence Your Property Choice